AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Special revelation

-A special revelation is God making himself known through direct personal experience or an unusual specific event.
+Special revelation refers to God making himself known through direct personal experience or an unusual specific event.

 Step-family